Confession (1937 film)

 Confession is a 1937 American drama film directed by Joe May and starring Kay Francis, Ian Hunter, Basil Rathbone and Jane Bryan.
-It was a scene-for-scene remake of the 1935 German film Mazurka starring Pola Negri, which Warner Brothers Studios acquired the American distribution rights for and then shelved in favour of the remake.
-With an estimated $513,000 budget, it started production in March 1937 and was released August 19, 1937 in New York City.
+It was a scene-for-scene remake of the 1935 German film Mazurka starring Pola Negri, which Warner Bros.
+Pictures acquired the American distribution rights for and then shelved in favor of the remake.
+With an estimated $513,000 budget, it started production in March 1937 and was released August 19, 1937, in New York City.

 Plot

 "In a European city in the year 1930," 17-year-old music student Lisa Koslov (Bryan) sees her mother off at the train station, and as she is leaving, is handed an envelope containing two tickets to a piano concert she suspects come from a well-dressed man she thinks may be stalking her.
 Her friend Hildegard persuades her to attend the concert and realizes the man is the pianist himself, the renowned Michael Michailow (Rathbone).
 On Lisa's behalf, Hildegard accepts Michailow's dinner invitation to Lisa when she has misgivings.
 There he suavely pleads his loneliness and begs to see her the next day.
 When she goes to her conservatory lessons instead, she discovers that he has lied to the professor to insinuate himself as her tutor.
 Michailow kisses Lisa, who despite awareness that the situation is unsavory, responds to the kiss.

 The third day, when her mother returns, Michailow calls Lisa at home and persuades her to sneak out.
 He takes her to a seamy cabaret to continue his patient seduction where he won't be recognized.
 During a suggestive number sung by tawdry chanteuse Vera Kowalska (Francis), the couple are illuminated in a spotlight as Michailow again kisses Lisa.
 Vera and Michailow recognize one another and she faints from shock.
 He tries to leave hastily with Lisa, but Vera shoots him dead.
 At her trial Vera confesses to the murder but refuses to disclose her motive.
 As the lawyers are making their closing speeches, her newly discovered suitcase is brought as evidence before the presiding judge (Crisp).
 When he orders it opened to attempt to determine if it contains mitigating evidence, Vera abruptly decides to give a full statement to the court if the suitcase is not opened and the courtroom cleared of all witnesses and spectators.